Overcoming Authenticity Challenges in Influencer Marketing

 Plus Social Media Flights Back!

 The web never forgets.
 If followers feel that an influencer is merely endorsing something for the money, the association’s “fakery” will be sniffed out.
-This sentiment can spread out into bad publicity for both the influencer and whatever brands they are promoting.
+This sentiment can spread into bad publicity for both the influencer and the brands they are promoting.

 The Long-Term ROI of Authenticity